aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/getting-all-possible-1d-barcodes-image/_index.md

 The loop automatically processes every barcode found, so you don’t need to call the reader repeatedly.
 After the loop finishes, `iCount` holds the total number of barcodes detected.

-## Common Issues & How to Fix Them
+## Common issues & how to fix them

 | Symptom | Likely Cause | Solution |
 |---------|--------------|----------|